 Happy Smiles dental health education and prevention in area schools

-La Clinica began a dental outreach program to schools in August 2004 with funding from the Reed and Carolee Walker Fund through the Oregon Community Foundation.
-Since its inception, this program has provided dental education, screening services, and dental care to more than 28,000 children in our community.
+La Clinica began a dental outreach program to schools in 2005 with funding from the Reed and Carolee Walker Fund through the Oregon Community Foundation.
+Since its inception, this program has provided dental education, screening services, and dental care to thousands of children in our community.

 Children at participating schools receive the following: